KSruthiVel/deepmind-research/README.md

 in the same environments we use for our research, such as [DeepMind Lab](https://github.com/deepmind/lab) or [StarCraft II](https://github.com/deepmind/pysc2).

+For a complete list of our open-source contributions, see [Open-Source Resources](open-source-resources.md).

 If you enjoy building tools, environments, software libraries, and other infrastructure of the kind listed below, you can view open positions to work in